 How Construction Companies Cause Work Zone Accidents

 Not all auto collisions in construction zones are caused by negligent drivers.
 Construction companies and workers have a duty to follow safety regulations.
-When they fail to do so, they can be liable to injured victims of a construction zone collision.
+When they fail to do so, they can be liable for injured victims of a work zone accident.
 Common ways that they could be negligent include:

 - Failing to install proper signs notifying motorists of a construction zone